Monday, May 29, 2017

 UPDATE: 2 July

 I've read the lab test reports Mum received from the hospital.
 Evidence of earlier mini strokes was found in the same area where Mum had her recent stroke.
 However, the doctors have reassured us there's no immediate need for concern as it's quite common in the elderly.
 Their technical name is a transient ischemic attack (TIA).
 This term is referenced in her results.
 Mum also noted this when she showed me them in June.
-These mini strokes are often missed by the person so it’s no surprise Mum wasn't aware of this until now.
+These mini strokes are often missed by the person so it’s no surprise Mum wasn't aware of them until now.

 Sunday, May 28, 2017